mahender933/FlaskAPISesssionAuth/README.md

 # Authentication using Session
-Simple application built using flask in which session based authentication has been used .
+Simple application built using flask in which session based authentication has been used.

 To override the default session TTL set enviroment variable with name `SESSION_EXPIRY_TTL` having value in minutes by using export command if in unix based system